-- Abroad Europe, China & Japan: If students fail either module CH3601 or CH3602 and pass both CH3651 and CH3652 then they will be automatically transferred to Year Three of the appropriate BSc degree and graduate "with a Year Abroad" on successful completion of their final year.
-If students fail either module CH3651 or CH3652 then they will be automatically transferred to Year Three of the appropriate BSc degree and will not graduate "with a Year Abroad". - Other placement non-progression: in certain limited situations (normally involving considerable mitigating circumstances) a student may complete the placement year and be subsequently be unable to complete the final year of the MChem programme.
-In such a scenario it may be possible to make an exit award of a BSc with Year Abroad/in Industry.
+Modules CH3651 and CH3652 are not eligible for compensated pass and must be passed at 40.00%.
+If students have failed either CH3651 or CH3652, they will be automatically transferred to the appropriate BSc programme and resume the course at the start of Year Three.
+Upon successful completion of this year, they will graduate with the BSc and will not be entitled to the 'with Year Abroad' degree.

+In certain exceptional situations a student may complete the placement year and be subsequently be unable to complete the final year of the MChem programme.
+In such a scenario it may be possible to make an exit award of a BSc with Year Abroad.
 This award will have required the student to have completed all elements of the placement year (including theory and project modules).
-Such an award will not be automatic, and each instance will be reviewed by the Board of Examiners on a case-by-case basis. - Year 4 completion: To graduate with an Integrated Masters degree students will need an overall CWA for Year Four of 50% or higher.
-They will also need to pass both elements of the research project CH4261 & CH4262.
-Failure to achieve either of these requirements will mean that they are considered by the Board of Examiners for the appropriate bachelor's degree.
+Such an award will not be automatic, and each instance will be reviewed by the Board of Examiners on a case-bycase basis.